chrisjohnson00/ansible-role-jackett/README.md

 Contributing
 -------

-I use [vagrant][2] to test my changes on my local, in order to do this effectivly I need to create a symbolic link so ansible knows how to find the role under `./roles/chrisjohnson00.jacket`, on my local I do something like `ln -s ~/IdeaProjects/ansible-role-jackett ~/IdeaProjects/ansible-role-jackett/roles/chrisjohnson00.jackett`.
+I use [vagrant][2] to test my changes on my local, in order to do this effectively I need to create a symbolic link so ansible knows how to find the role under `./roles/chrisjohnson00.jacket`, on my local I do something like `ln -s ~/IdeaProjects/ansible-role-jackett ~/IdeaProjects/ansible-role-jackett/roles/chrisjohnson00.jackett`.
 If you do choose to contribute, thank you, please ensure the tests pass before submitting a PR.

 [1]: https://github.com/Jackett/Jackett
 [2]: http://www.vagrantup.com